 The Diploma in Teacher Education (Primary) is delivered by the School of Education at Kenyatta University.
 The administration of the program is supported both by the School of Education as well as the Digital School of Virtual and Open Learning.
 DTE-P is a program intended for untrained refugee teachers in Dadaab who have completed the York University CES-E. Units offered in the DTE-P are existing units in the School of Education at KU that will: (1) Support untrained teachers in developing the knowledge, skills, and abilities that will help them become effective educators at the primary school level; and (2) equip them with a credential recognized by local education authorities (Teachers’ Service Commission of Kenya).
 The program features a combination of educational foundations and subject-specialization courses.
 The units offered in the DTE-P incorporate current theory and local knowledge that is in line with the Kenyan national school curriculum.

-This is a one-year program that “stacks” on to the CES-E program; students must first complete CES-E with York University and present the minimum KCSE score before being considered for admission to DTE-P at Kenyatta University.
-Their course credits from CES-E will be transferred into the DTE-P program, allowing them to graduate from DTE-P with a two-year diploma after one year of further study following CES-E.
+The DTE-P is a one-year program that “stacks” on to the CES-E program.
+Students must first complete CES-E with York University and present the minimum KCSE score before being considered for admission to DTE-P at Kenyatta University.
+Course credits from CES-E will be transferred into the DTE-P program, allowing them to graduate from DTE-P with a two-year diploma.

-The DTE-P program will be offered under BHER via online distance mode.
-Students are provided with tablet computers which are used to receive course materials, prepare and submit course work and interact with other students and the course instructors.
+The DTE-P is a one-year program that is primarily offered via online distance mode.
+Students are provided with tablet computers from KU which are used to receive course materials, prepare and submit course work and interact with other students and the course instructors.
 While the bulk of course content is delivered online, Continuous Assessment Tests (CATs) and final examinations are completed during on-site sessions with in-person invigilation.
 Depending on their subject area, students will complete up to 7 courses per term, with the summer term dedicated to practicum.